 Examples of tessellation with square tiles that are decorated with two isosceles triangles have been described and mathematically analysed by Sébastien Truchet more than three hundred years ago.
 Now, cardandcube #2 and #3 present this and, in the latter case also other decors on virtual cards to play with.
 Let these applications unleash your creativity and bring you enjoyment and relaxation.

 From four possible orientations of the tiles, four options for monotonous tiling are emerging.
 They differ from each other solely by the orientation of the triangle on the tiled surface.
 It has been pointed to by Truchet that sixteen different "card duos" can be formed from two cards that are joined either horizontally or vertically.
 Using such duos relatively simple tiling patterns can be designed.
 There are 16 such duos in cardandcube #2 and 36 in cardancube #3.
 Possibilities can quickly be explored by placing two cards next to each other and then lining up the same duos repeatedly side by side, placing the same rows flush or offset, or rotated by 180°.

 Tiling with one or more card quartets as units is much more interesting than the use of card duos.
 Further below you may find ideas, how to use our games to design geometric patterns.
 Hints help you try the next step on your own.

 The use of card quartets or larger units makes it possible to design an undreamt-of number of geometric patterns through tiling.
 Regularity and variety expand the possibilities in the arrangement of the tiles, as do the horizontally, vertically or rotationally symmetrical arrangements.
-A layout can itself be filled with seemingly irregular tiles such as a nonet (or a larger square formation) with an additional card leaning against one corner.

 Examples of tiling with card quartets: